r00dY/css-loader-bug/README.md

 import styles from "./index.css";

 console.log(styles.testClass); // undefined!!!
 WHY WHY WHY
+console.log(styles.locals.testClass); // _22890ashYFWamah25O4_Va - correct

 ```

 What the heck is going on?

+Why all examples across the Internet seems to show that library works differently than it really does?